av3nger/cf-images/README.txt

 Note from the developer.
 The plugin is a work in progress, if something is not working as expected, or you want a feature added to the plugin, please create a support request.

+Cloudflare, the Cloudflare logo, and Cloudflare Workers are trademarks and/or registered trademarks of Cloudflare, Inc. in the United States and other jurisdictions.

 == Installation ==